Ax3Effect/Snapstress/README.md

 # Snapstress
-A Cydia Substrate tweak that allows you to save photos from feed and profile pages.
+A Cydia Substrate tweak for Snapster App that allows you to save photos from feed and profile pages.

+• Compatible with Snapster v1.0
-•Build with Theos
+• Build with Theos